 At Tewitfield, the navigable part of the canal ended, cut off by a road across it.

 However, the path and canal carried on the other side and this section was very quiet.
 It did cross the motorway a few times, though, and I struggled to find a camping spot at the right time.
-I should have stopped sooner or carried on longer, but I ran out of daylight.
+I should have stopped sooner but I ran out of daylight.
 I ended up camping right on the towpath which I don’t like doing.
 As soon as I’d got my tent up, three people came past – even though I hadn’t seen anyone for hours!